 Your choice of mulch can help prevent pests.
 Surround plants with material to deter crawling insects.
 Crushed eggshells, nut shells and even used coffee grounds make life difficult for snails, slugs, caterpillars and cutworms.

 If you’re dealing with a serious slug problem, buy them a drink.
 Bury an old, deep-sided pie plate in the earth up to its lip, and fill the container with stale beer.
 Slugs love the taste, fall into the beer and drown.
 Granted the results aren’t attractive, but at least you’re not running around the garden with a salt shaker.

 Pesticides were developed to control pests quickly and effectively.
 Chemical pesticides can also be highly toxic, lingering in the environment, contaminating harvests and building up in your family’s bodies.
 In many ways chemical pesticides are the antithesis of organic gardening.

 Fortunately, it is possible to find pesticides with no synthetic or man-made chemicals.
-Look for pesticides that are OMRI Listed® and USDA approved for organic gardening, such as neem or pyrethrin.
+Look for pesticides that are OMRI Listed® and compliant for use in organic production, such as neem or pyrethrin.
 Safer® Brand End ALL® is an example.
-This spray-on pesticide uses both neem and pyrethrin, two naturally occurring substances.
+This spray-on pesticide uses both neem and pyrethrin.